Klaus Allofs: Club career

 Born in Düsseldorf, Allofs began playing professionally for home team Fortuna Düsseldorf, in 1975.
 He started his career as an attacking midfielder, and scored nearly 100 overall goals for the club, helping it to consecutive German cup wins, and often playing upfront with sibling Thomas.
 In 1978–79, he finished as the Bundesliga's top scorer, and also scored three in nine in Fortuna's UEFA Cup Winners' Cup runner-up run, including one in the final, an extra time loss against FC Barcelona.

 In 1981 Allofs joined 1.
 FC Köln, where he continued scoring at an excellent rate.
 In 1985–86 he only tallied seven times in the league, one goal being from 70 metres out against Bayer Leverkusen (an intended pass to a breakaway forward that bounced over the advancing Leverkusen goalkeeper), but he added nine in as many matches in the UEFA Cup, as the team lost the final on aggregate to Real Madrid.
 In the following season, he re-partnered with Thomas, then left the country during three years, playing in France with Olympique de Marseille and Girondins de Bordeaux.

 Allofs retired in June 1993, aged nearly 37, after three seasons with Werder Bremen, still managing to score regularly.
-In the 1991–92 Cup Winners' Cup he scored in the final against Monaco, in an eventual 2–0 win.
+In the 1991–92 European Cup Winners' Cup he scored in the final against Monaco, in an eventual 2–0 win.
 In his final year, he played 16 games without scoring – the only time other than his first season that it happened in his career – as Werder won the league title.
 In total, he appeared in 424 Bundesliga matches, totalling 177 goals.
 When he retired he was in joint seventh place on the list of the Bundesliga's all-time leading scorers, tied with Dieter Müller.